sunilemanjee/Elastic-Python-MCP-Server/data-ingestion/README.md

 }
 ```

 > **Note**: This API key configuration is for demo purposes only.
 In a production environment, you should follow proper security practices and limit the privileges to only what's necessary.
+The main README in the source of this project has an example read-only setting to use after ingestion is complete.

 ## Setup

+From a commandline terminal inside the ```data-ingestion``` folder:

 1. Make the setup script executable:
 ```bash